Hercute/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A program to assign random number to the variable n each time it is executed
+A program that prints the alphabet in lowercase, followed y new line